pubudumanoj/hic-scaffolding/README.md

 After correctly formatting fastq file names you should change the `fastq` param accordingly to match the below REGEX pattern <br />
 `'*R{1,2}_001.fastq.gz'`

 Then you should specify the path for the contigs assembly (reference fasta file) using `REF` param in the config file.
 Also make sure to clean the scaffold names in the fasta file.
-If you use simpler form the output files will be smaller in size and easy to process. e.g
+If you use simpler form, the output files will be smaller in size and easy to process. e.g
 `>scaffold_1`